-These good-value family cars provide the space you need without costing a fortune to buy or run
+These great-value family cars have the space you need without costing a fortune.

 1. Citroen C3 Aircross